10.0

 • 50,000 miles

 The contact owns a 2018 Ford F-150.
-The contact stated while starting the vehicle, the engine made an abnormally loud rattling sound.
-The contact stated that the failure had been recurring.
+The contact stated that while attempting to start the vehicle, the vehicle hesitated while starting.
 The check engine warning light was illuminated.
-The dealer was notified of the failure.
-The vehicle was not diagnosed or repaired.
-The contact related the failure to Ford Campaign Numbers: 21B10 and 21N03.
-The manufacturer was notified of the failure and referred the contact to the NHTSA Hotline for assistance.
+The vehicle was taken to a local independent mechanic where it was diagnosed, and it was determined that the valve body and transmission drum needed to be replaced.
+The vehicle was not repaired.
+The contact related the failure to NHTSA Campaign Number: 25V164000 (Power Train); however, the VIN was not included.
+The manufacturer was made aware of the failure.
 The failure mileage was approximately 50,000.

 F-150